fearless23/ds_and_algo/src/ds/Graph/README.md

 ```

 ## BFS and DFS on graph
-- To find a node, simply search nodes array
+- 1. Find: To find a node, simply search nodes array
+- 2. Print: Starting from a node print all nodes in BFS or DFS manner
-- To find a path to node from a starting point we have to traverse the graph with BFS or DFS
+- 3. Path: To find a path to node from a starting point we have to traverse the graph with BFS or DFS and keep track of path

+## BFS/DFS print
+- BFS: similar to what we done with tree using queue
+- DFS: similar to what we done with tree using recursion
+- DFS: pre-order, post-order can be done, in-order do not make much sense as a node can have multiple children (unlike in a tree node has 2 children)

 ## BFS/DFS path on graph
 The general idea of BFS, DFS stays as we have done for trees(binaryTree etc..), we will use recursion for DFS and queue for BFS.
 - We need to keep track of seen nodes since we can return to already seen one (cyclic graphs)
+- we need to keep track of path in some manner

 ## Important point about path
-From a starting point, the path will keep on increasing as we visit more nodes.
+From a starting point, the number of distinct paths will keep on increasing as we visit more nodes.
-- In BFS, the path branches to no of children
+- In BFS, the path branches proportional to no of children
-- IN DFS, the path branches to direction first
+- IN DFS, the path branches to some direction first and go as deep as possible

 ### Graph#1
 ```mermaid